Adventures in Machine Learning

 Creating and Using a Requirements.txt File: A Beginner’s Guide – Part 3

 In this expansion of our beginners guide to creating and using a requirements.txt file, we will cover the process of managing third-party packages.
-You will learn how to maintain packages, how to handle different package managers, and how best to collab
+You will learn how to maintain packages, how to handle different package managers, and how best to collaborate on packages with multiple contributors.

 Maintaining Packages